 If you’re home for New Years, try some of these old New Years tradition and bring more magic into your space:

-- Have a bonfire and throw the ashes onto your garden for prosperity in the New Year
+- Have a bonfire and spread the ashes over your garden for prosperity in the New Year

-- Clean your house on New Years Eve – first with fire (either in a fireplace OR by smudging) THEN with water (mopping, wiping walls and doors down, etc.)
+- Cleanse your house on New Years Eve – first with fire (either in a fireplace OR by smudging) THEN with water (mopping, wiping walls and doors down, etc.)